-It is anticipated that the schemes on the "reserve list" will be financed from capital receipts received at a future date.
+It is anticipated that the schemes on the 'reserve list' will be financed from capital receipts received at a future date.
 Unfinanced capital expenditure will be met from additional borrowing as set out above.

-2. The Council's Overall Borrowing Need
+2. Overall Borrowing Need

 The Council's underlying need to borrow is called the Capital Financing Requirement (CFR).
 This figure is a gauge of the Council's debt position and represents net capital expenditure that has not yet been paid for by revenue or other resources.